neo4j-contrib/neo4j-temp-db/README.md

 # neo4j-temp-db

-This library was created initialy to be used on https://portal.graphgist.org/ where you are able to run custom cypher queries directly on the browser, you can change queries and interact with the results.
+This library was created initialy to be used on https://portal.graphgist.org/ where users are able to run custom cypher queries directly on the browser, can change queries, and interact with the results.

-With this we are able to easily implement this within your project too.
+This implementation may work with your project too.

-Under the hood it creates a temporary database on a Neo4j instance (v4.0 or higher), the database contains a timestamp on its name so we can use that to cleanup older databases.
+Under the hood it creates a temporary database on a Neo4j instance (v4.0 or higher).
+To prevent the running out of memory on the database, each temporary database is named with a timestamp to be used in a cleanup operation.

 ## How to use:

 ```javascript
 import neo4j from "neo4j-driver"